 The Science of it all

-Although mother nature has done most of the work for us, modern-day strains are mostly a design project.
+Although mother nature has done most of the work, modern-day strains are mostly a design project.
 The cross-breeding of any plant species involves the same basic processes, and Cannabis is no exception.
 For instance, to crossbreed plant strains, female plants must receive pollen from their male counterparts.
 Out in the wild, this happens naturally.
 However, usually only between the same strains of Cannabis.

 In creating new and exciting Hybrids, growers carefully select their cross strains and breed them in a controlled environment.
-They can dictate which traits from each strain will end up combined in the final product.
+As a result, they can dictate which traits from each strain will combine in the final product.
 As a result, the seeds from these plants will then become First Generation Hybrids.
 These new plants will then be bred over and over again to help increase these desired traits.

 Choosing a Hybrid Strain

 Indica dominant, Sativa dominant or true Hybrid, there are unlimited possibilities and combinations to chose from.
 So how are you supposed to know which strain is right for you?
-Consider what you’re using Cannabis for.
+First, consider what you’re using it for.

 If you need pain relief but aren’t looking for heavy sedation, Sativa dominant Hybrids might be right for you.
 Similarly, if you’re looking to relax without the added psychoactive effects, try using an Indica dominant, like Death Bubba Indica Dominant Hybrid Strain.
 It is important to remember that not all strains affect all users the same way.